solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The Azure App Service uses this [Docker image][34] for its 8.0 container builds.

-> **Warning**: Outdated runtimes are periodically removed from the Web
+> ![Warning] **Warning**: Outdated runtimes are periodically removed
-> Apps Create and Configuration blades in the Portal.
-These runtimes are
+> from the Web Apps Create and Configuration blades in the Portal.
-> hidden from the Portal when they are deprecated by the maintaining
-> organization or found to have significant vulnerabilities.
 These
+> runtimes are hidden from the Portal when they are deprecated by the
+> maintaining organization or found to have significant vulnerabilities.
-> options are hidden to guide customers to the latest runtimes where
+> These options are hidden to guide customers to the latest runtimes
-> they will be the most successful.
+> where they will be the most successful.
 Older Azure App Service Docker
 > images can be found [here].

 ### Sample application deployment steps